gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

                     }
         }
 ```
-Now , You can run this and make curl request in case there are no errors .
-Navigate to the base directory "demo" .
+Now, You can run this and make a curl request in case there are no errors.
+Navigate to the base directory "demo".
 Run the following command:
 ```bash
 ./mvnw spring-boot:run
 ```